-Paragraph (a)(2) specifies that a person commits voluntary manslaughter if he or she negligently causes the death of another person, other than an accomplice, while committing or attempting to commit one of the enumerated felonies.
-This form of voluntary manslaughter is identical to the felony murder version of second degree murder, although the presence of mitigating circumstances is a defense to this form of murder.
-The statute specifies that a culpable mental state of "negligently" applies, a term defined at RCC § 22E-206 that here means that the actor should have been aware of a substantial risk that death would result from his or her conduct, and the risk is of such a nature and degree, that, considering the nature and purpose of the person's conduct and the circumstances known to the person, the person's failure to perceive that risk is clearly blameworthy.
-The negligently culpable mental state does not, however, apply to the enumerated felonies in subparagraphs (a)(2)(A)-(G), which have their own culpable mental state requirements which must be proven.
+Paragraph (a)(2) specifies that a person commits voluntary manslaughter if he or she negligently causes the death of another person, other than an accomplice,231 while committing or attempting to commit one of the enumerated felonies.
+This form of voluntary manslaughter is identical to the felony murder version of second degree murder,232 although the presence of mitigating circumstances is a defense to this form of murder.
+The statute specifies that a culpable mental state of "negligently" applies, a term defined at RCC § 22E-206 that here means that the actor should have been aware of a substantial risk that death would result from his or her conduct, and the risk is of such a nature and degree, that, considering the nature and purpose of the person's conduct and the circumstances known to the person, the person's failure to perceive that risk is clearly blameworthy.233 The negligently culpable mental state does not, however, apply to the enumerated felonies in subparagraphs (a)(2)(A)-(G), which have their own culpable mental state requirements which must be proven.
 Also, it is not sufficient that a death happened to occur during the commission or attempted commission of the felony.
-The "mere coincidence in time" between the underlying felony and death is insufficient for felony murder liability.
-There also must be "some causal connection between the homicide and the underlying felony."248 The death must have been caused by an act "in furtherance" of the underlying felony.
-The revised statute codifies this case law by requiring that the death be "in the course of and in furtherance of committing, or attempting to commit" an enumerated offense.
+The "mere coincidence in time" between the underlying felony and death is insufficient for felony murder liability.234 There also must be "some causal connection between the homicide and the underlying felony."235 The death must have been caused by an act "in furtherance" of the underlying felony.236 The revised statute codifies this case law by requiring that the death be "in the course of and in furtherance of committing, or attempting to commit" an enumerated offense.237

-person then causes a fatal car crash, her emotional state and external coercion from her husband may weigh against finding that she acted with extreme indifference to human life.
+229 For example, consider a person who is habitually abused by her husband, who drives at extremely high speeds under threat of further abuse (insufficient to afford a duress defense) from her husband if she slows down.
+If that person then causes a fatal car crash, her emotional state and external coercion from her husband may weigh against finding that she acted with extreme indifference to human life.

-&lt;sup>243 RCC § 22E-206 specifies that "When the law requires recklessness as to a result element or circumstance element, the requirement is also satisfied by proof of intent, knowledge, or purpose."
+230 RCC § 22E-206 specifies that "When the law requires recklessness as to a result element or circumstance element, the requirement is also satisfied by proof of intent, knowledge, or purpose."
 Moreover, absent any applicable defense, any time a person purposely or knowingly causes the death of another ,that person manifests extreme indifference to human life.

-&lt;sup>244 For example, if in the course of an armed robbery, the accused accidentally fires his gun, striking and killing his accomplice who was acting as a lookout, there would be no felony murder liability.
-See Commentary to RCC § 22E-1101.
+231 For example, if in the course of an armed robbery, the accused accidentally fires his gun, striking and killing his accomplice who was acting as a lookout, there would be no felony murder liability.

-&lt;sup>246 RCC 22E-206(e).
+233 RCC 22E-206(e).

-&lt;sup>247 Head v.
+234 Head v.
 United States, 451 A.2d 615, 625 (D.C.
 1982).

-&lt;sup>248 Johnson v.
+235 Johnson v.
 United States, 671 A.2d 428 (D.C.
 1995).

-&lt;sup>249 It is not required that the death itself facilitated commission or attempted commission of the predicate felony.
+236 It is not required that the death itself facilitated commission or attempted commission of the predicate felony.
 Rather the lethal act must have facilitated commission or attempted commission of the predicate felony.
 For example, if during a robbery a defendant fires a gun in order to frighten the robbery victim, and accidentally hits and kills a bystander, felony murder liability is appropriate so long as the act of firing the gun facilitated the robbery.